 What are the symptoms?

 Symptoms of TMJ disorder include a clicking or popping in the jaw, pain that doesn’t go away, chronic headaches, and a feeling that your jaw is misaligned.
 If any of these symptoms occur, you’ll want to come see Dr. David S. Peterson as quickly as possible.
 Otherwise, you run the risk of letting the problem get worse.

 TMJ disorder is usually something that you’ll have to deal with multiple times throughout your life.
 While there isn’t a cure, per say, there are a lot of treatment options available that can help you be more comfortable.

 Some of those treatments include medication to reduce inflammation, jaw exercises to strengthen the TMJ, and at the most extreme, surgery to attempt to fix any problems.
-The team here at The Dental Studio in Salt Lake City, Utah, will work side-by-side with you to determine what the best treatment option is for you.
+The team here at The Dental Studio in Sandy, Utah, will work side-by-side with you to determine what the best treatment option is for you.

 To make an appointment, or if you have more questions, call us today at 801-278-4787.